 Due to the fact that there are a whole lot of things that can cause lower back pain, and some of those things can be quite serious if left untreated, it is important to seek professional help.
 Chiropractors are the experts at diagnosing the cause and determining the proper treatment for lower back pain.

-Chiropractics can provide lower back pain relief, and it is usually pretty straightforward.
+Chiropractics can provide lower back pain relief and sciatica pain relief, and it is usually pretty straightforward.
 Most commonly, it's simply a matter of adjusting the lower lumbar vertebrae and pelvis to re-establish normal motion and position of your bones and joints.